-In Washington, a White House spokesman said he could not comment on the destruction of some of the Guardian's Snowden material.
+In Washington, White House spokesman John Earnest said he could not comment on the destruction of some of the Guardian's Snowden material.
 But he said he could not see U.S. authorities destroying an American media company's hard drives to protect national security.

-"That's very difficult to imagine a scenario in which that would be appropriate," spokesman John Earnest told reporters.
+"That's very difficult to imagine a scenario in which that would be appropriate," Earnest told reporters.

 Greenwald told CNN he felt emboldened by Britain's actions.

 "It's not going to stop our reporting.
 It doesn't do them any good.
 All it did ... is give them a huge black eye in the world, make them look thuggish and authoritarian, interfering in the journalism process" while creating an international incident with the government of Brazil, Greenwald added.

 "Journalism is not a crime and it is not terrorism," he said.
 He also criticized the United States for having received a "heads up" about Miranda being questioned but doing nothing to discourage it or protect the rights of a free press.